micahfolsom/pybind_scikit_example/README.md

 # pybind\_scikit\_example

-Example repo demonstrating how to combine C++ and python code with using [`pybind11`](https://github.com/pybind/pybind11).
+Example repo demonstrating how to combine C++ and python code using [`pybind11`](https://github.com/pybind/pybind11).
 There are a number of ways to do this; the approach here is to use the `pip` `pybind11` package (rather than submodules) and `CMake` + `scikit_build` along with the